hirosystems/clarinet/README.md

 callee_filter = false
 ```

 As a next step we can generate a deployment plan for this project.
-If you are running `$ clarinet integrate` for the first time, this file should be created by Clarinet.
-In addition, you can run `$ clarinet deployment generate --devnet` to create or overwrite the file.
+If you are running `clarinet integrate` for the first time, this file should be created by Clarinet.
+In addition, you can run `clarinet deployment generate --devnet` to create or overwrite the file.

 ```yaml
 ---